 Most Project impacts would be temporary, resulting from Project construction.
-Where identified, the Project would result in some permanent impacts due to the permanent loss of habitat to accommodate the Project features.
-In many cases, the Project would result in both temporary and permanent impacts during construction and operation; therefore, the following impact descriptions differ from other resource sections and do not specifically distinguish between Project construction and operation impacts.
+Where identified, the Project would result in some direct permanent impacts due to the permanent loss of habitat to accommodate the Project features.
+In many cases, the Project would result in both indirect temporary and direct permanent impacts during construction and operation; therefore, the following impact descriptions differ from other resource sections and do not specifically distinguish between Project construction and operation impacts.
 To the extent possible, the impacts assessment quantifies all permanent impacts that would result from the Project.